 No matter what approach you decide is the best for your app, there are certain best practices for onboarding that should be adopted to help increase your app user retention rate.

-1. Emphasize the core value of your app
+1. Emphasise the core value of your app

 Your new user is eager to get using your new app straight away after the initial download.
 So the last thing you want to do is force them to swipe through 10 or more text heavy screens before they can even begin using your app.
 No average user is going to sit and read these in detail.
 In fact, it’s likely they will just quickly skip past these screens and it will all be a big waste of time.